Sultanow/pythagorean/cpp/README.md

 ```

 #### run
-If sudo is needed `apt install sudo` followed by `sudo bash`.
 In order to do a conventional search up to the limit `2^29` without specifying a search interval, we call the program as follows:

 ```console
 ./prog --limit=2^29 --mblock=2^26